ircv3/ircv3-specifications/extensions/metadata.md

 pause processing of other messages while a `metadata` batch is open.
 As these batches can be potentially large, servers are likely to produce them asynchronously in order to avoid freezing delivery of more important messages.

+As servers may rewrite values set by clients with `METADATA SET`, clients should check the response before storing it in any local cache.

 ### Differences between this specification and `metadata`/`metadata-notify`